BYU vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 20, 2021

 - Georgia Southern is 2-0 against the spread and 3-0 overall in games when it puts up more than 24.3 points.

-- When Georgia Southern totals over 391.7 yards, the team is 3-1 against the spread and 3-2 overall.
+- Georgia Southern is 3-1 against the spread and 3-2 overall when the team picks up more than 391.7 yards.

-- The Eagles have 14 giveaways this season, while the Cougars have 17 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.